CS-LNU-Learning-Objectives/the-node-plattform/README.md

 * External Resources

 ## Goal
-The student should get a deep understandning about the node plattform, where to use it and its echo system.
+The student should get a deep understanding about the node platform, where to use it and its echo system.

 ## Materials
 * Presentation (reveal.js)